Four-year-old boy dies after being hit by bus outside hospital

 The boy was hit by a white single decker bus which was travelling near the entrance to the A&E department, Kent Police said.

-A four-year-old boy has died after being hit by a bus outside a hospital in Kent.
+The family of the four-year-old boy who died after being hit by a bus outside a hospital in Kent have set up a memorial area close to the building.

-Police were called to the collision outside the Queen Elizabeth Queen Margaret (QEQM) hospital in Margate just after 4pm yesterday.
+Police were called to the collision outside the Queen Elizabeth Queen Mother (QEQM) hospital in Margate just after 4pm on Thursday.

+He has been named as Zaahir Jan on a GoFundMe page set up by his mother, which has already raised almost £3,000.

+Zaahir was hit by a white Stagecoach bus which was travelling near the entrance to the A&E department yesterday afternoon.

-He had reportedly left the hospital on foot before the collision took place.
+According to the BBC, he had been visiting his grandmother before he left the hospital on foot and the collision took place.

 He was taken back inside the hospital where he was pronounced dead soon after.